edgarpf/quote-scraper/README.md

 var quoteScraper = require('quote-scraper');

 // quote-scraper gives you an array with famous quote from someone.
-// Just give the name (case insensitive) and you will get quotes in english. console.log(quoteScraper('Agatha Christie'));
+// Just give the name (case insensitive)
+// and you will get quotes in english. console.log(quoteScraper('Agatha Christie'));

-//You can also get quotes in brazilian portuguese console.log(quoteScraper('mark twain', 'pt_br'));
+// You can also get quotes in brazilian portuguese console.log(quoteScraper('mark twain', 'pt_br'));

-//Using pt_br you can give a number of page to get more quotes.
+// Using pt_br you can give a number of page to get more quotes.
-//Do not worry about a big number.
+// Do not worry about a big number.
-//The library will handle it automatically. console.log(quoteScraper('mark twain', 'pt_br', 5));
+// The library will handle it automatically. console.log(quoteScraper('mark twain', 'pt_br', 5));

-//or you can use 'max' to get the maximum number of quotes. console.log(quoteScraper('mark twain', 'pt_br', 'max'));
+// You can use 'max' to get the maximum number of quotes. console.log(quoteScraper('mark twain', 'pt_br', 'max'));

 ```